Qatar: Bahraini and Saudi rule (1783–1868)

-The Ottoman period (1871–1915)
+Ottoman period (1871–1915)

 Under military and political pressure from the governor of the Ottoman Vilayet of Baghdad, Midhat Pasha, the ruling Al Thani tribe submitted to Ottoman rule in 1871.
 The Ottoman government imposed reformist (Tanzimat) measures concerning taxation and land registration to fully integrate these areas into the empire.
 Despite the disapproval of local tribes, Al Thani continued supporting the Ottoman rule.
-Qatari-Ottoman relations, however, soon stagnated, and in 1882 they suffered further setbacks when the Ottomans refused to aid Al Thani in his expedition of Abu Dhabi-occupied Khawr al Udayd.
+Qatari-Ottoman relations stagnated, and in 1882 they suffered further setbacks when the Ottomans refused to aid Al Thani in his expedition of Abu Dhabi-occupied Khor Al Adaid and offered only limited support in the Qatari–Abu Dhabi War, mainly due to fear of British intervention on Abu Dhabi's side.
 In addition, the Ottomans supported the Ottoman subject Mohammed bin Abdul Wahab who attempted to supplant Al Thani as kaymakam of Qatar in 1888.
 This eventually led Al Thani to rebel against the Ottomans, whom he believed were seeking to usurp control of the peninsula.
 He resigned as kaymakam and stopped paying taxes in August 1892.

 In February 1893, Mehmed Hafiz Pasha arrived in Qatar in the interests of seeking unpaid taxes and accosting Jassim bin Mohammed's opposition to proposed Ottoman administrative reforms.
 Fearing that he would face death or imprisonment, Jassim retreated to Al Wajbah (10 mi west of Doha), accompanied by several tribe members.
-Mehmed's demand that Jassim disbands his troops and pledge his loyalty to the Ottomans was met with refusal.
+Mehmed's demand that Jassim disband his troops and pledge his loyalty to the Ottomans was met with refusal.
 In March, Mehmed imprisoned Jassim's brother and 13 prominent Qatari tribal leaders on the Ottoman corvette Merrikh as punishment for his insubordination.
 After Mehmed declined an offer to release the captives for a fee of 10,000 liras, he ordered a column of approximately 200 troops to advance towards Jassim's Al Wajbah Fort under the command of Yusuf Effendi, thus signalling the start of the Battle of Al Wajbah.

 Effendi's troops came under heavy gunfire by a sizable troop of Qatari infantry and cavalry shortly after arriving at Al Wajbah.
-They retreated to Shebaka fortress, where they were again forced to draw back from a Qatari incursion.
+They retreated to Shebaka fortress where they were again forced to draw back from a Qatari incursion.
 After they withdrew to Al Bidda fortress, Jassim's advancing column besieged the fortress, resulting in the Ottomans' concession of defeat and agreement to relinquish their captives in return for the safe passage of Mehmed Pasha's cavalry to Hofuf by land.
 Although Qatar did not gain full independence from the Ottoman Empire, the result of the battle forced a treaty that would later form the basis of Qatar's emerging as an autonomous country within the empire.